A global leader in sustainable technologies

 Strength and scale of its science | duration of its technological leadership

 Staying at the top of the tech business for 20 minutes is tough.
 Johnson Matthey have been up there for 200 years.

 Founded in London in 1817 as an assayer (testing the purity of precious metals and coinage), the company has been at the forefront of the provision of high-tech materials ever since.

 Now, with Western governments looking to phase out diesel and petrol cars, this old dog has a new trick.
+Alongside its main business areas of clean air, efficient natural resources and health, its focus is intensifying on battery materials.
 In 2018 it announced it had developed a new battery material that could radically improve the performance of electric vehicles.

 The company has set aside £200m to commercialise enhanced lithium nickel oxide, which it says would improve the efficiency of the Tesla Model S by 13 per cent and other vehicles by up to a third.

 The company is also driving the 3-D printing revolution and last year opened a new ceramic additive manufacturing laboratory in Hertfordshire, UK.